evantwout/web/source/installation.rst

 2.5 GB of free space to build the library and all its dependencies; however, most of this space can be recovered after a successful installation.

-The library has been tested under Scientific Linux 6.1, Ubuntu 12.04 and 12.10, OpenSUSE 12.1 and Mac OS 10.7.
+The library has been tested under Scientific Linux 6.1, Ubuntu 12.04 and 13.04, and Mac OS 10.8.

 To build the library, do the following: